John Augustine Washington: Early life

 The third son of Mary Ball, the second wife of prominent planter Augustine Washington was born according to various sources either in Stafford County or what was then Prince William County (and is now Fairfax County).
-His father died when he was an infant, and his eldest half-brother Lawrence Washington assumed responsibility for the family, including seeing that his younger brothers received educations.
+His father died when he was an infant, and his elder half-brother Lawrence Washington assumed responsibility for the family, including seeing that his younger brothers received educations.

 John Washington married Hannah Bushrod (1735-1801) in 1756, when he was not yet 20 years old.
 Within four years, they had two daughters, Mary (1757-1762) and Jane (nicknamed Jenny, 1759-1791) probably both born at Mount Vernon as discussed below.
 Hannah Washington then bore three sons, all probably at Bushfield in Westmoreland County.
 The eldest was named for his maternal grandfather and ultimately became United States Supreme Court Justice Bushrod Washington.
 His brother Corbin was named after the family of his maternal grandmother and inherited the western Virginia property, and the youngest brother William Augustine Washington (1767-1784) did not reach adulthood.
 Jenny Washington married her half first cousin, William Augustine Washington, and her youngest sister, Mildred C. Washington (1769-1805) became the second wife of the widower Thomas Lee.